spajeo/DataAnalysis_MachineLearning/Predicting Lending Club Loans/README.md

 verification_status	Indicates if income was verified by LC, not verified, or if the income source was verified verified_status_joint	Indicates if the co-borrowers' joint income was verified by LC, not verified, or if the income source was verified zip_code	The first 3 numbers of the zip code provided by the borrower in the loan application.

+## Cleaning

+Can we build a machine learning model that can accurately predict if a borrower will pay off their loan on time or not?
+Before we can start doing machine learning, we need to define what features we want to use and which column repesents the target column we want to predict.
+Let's start by reading in the dataset and exploring it.